 Portway Park & Ride Rail Station

-Bristol City Council and Network Rail are working together to build a new railway station at Portway Park & Ride in Shirehampton.
+The West of England Combined Authority worked with Bristol City Council, Network Rail and Great Western Railway to deliver a new rail station a Portway Park & Ride in Shirehampton.

-Portway Park & Ride will be the first new railway station to be delivered as part of the MetroWest programme, and the first new station to be launched in Bristol since Parson Street station was opened in 1927.
+Portway Park & Ride is the first new railway station delivered as part of the MetroWest programme, and the first new station to be launched in Bristol since Parson Street station was opened in 1927.

 Route map showing how the Portway Park & Ride railway station will connect to the Severn Beach line.
 Route starts at Severn Beach, stopping at St Andrews Road, Avonmouth, Portway Park & Ride Railway Station, Shirehampton, Sea Mills, Clifton Down, Redland, Montpelier, Stapleton Road, Lawrence Hill and finally Temple Meads Station.